 In a similar vein to the Simpsons example, Cosmo and Wanda began life as "two halves of an idiot", a pair of cheerful, wacky fairies.
 By the start of the second season, said traits were absorbed and amplified by Cosmo, while Wanda became more down to earth in order to balance off the couple.

 On Teen Titans, Speedy was originally a Robin expy, playing his Foil in his first appearance.
-He soon became more of a egoistical "Bad Boy."
+He soon became more of an egoistical "Bad Boy."
+It's even lampshaded in one episode after he saves a child's cat:

 In their first few appearances, Chip 'n Dale were identical in every way.
 Later, Dale gained a red nose, buck teeth, and a goofier personality.
 Chip more or less kept his original looks, but became more of a Straight Man to Dale.

-Rico appearence wise evolved too, in the movie he looks like a taller and skinnier Skipper.
-But in A Christmas Caper and later the series he has a scar on his face and three feathers sticking up like hair to help him stand out.
+Rico's appearence wise evolved too; in the movie he looks like a taller and skinnier Skipper and you could barely tell him apart from him or Kowalski.
+But in A Christmas Caper and later the series he has a scar on his beak and three feathers sticking up like hair to help him stand out.

 On the Rugrats tenth anniversary documentary the creators noted that this happened to Phil and Lil: Lil became girlier while Phil kept most of the pair's original interest in grossness.